-Items Needed:
+Items Needed for Small Group Use:

-- If you want to create a prayerful environment: - o A pillar candle and matches or lighter; - o A tablecloth and a Bible to set on a table open to Ecclesiastes 3; - A cross, an icon, an inspirational image, flowers... chose a symbol or object you feel comfortable using. - One small container to pour water or scented oil for the blessing ritual. - Laptop to watch video.
+- For prayer: - o A pillar candle and matches or lighter; - O A tablecloth and a Bible to set on a table open to Ecclesiastes 3; - A cross, an icon, an inspirational image, flowers... chose a symbol or object you feel comfortable bringing. - A few small containers to pour water or scented oil so that you have one of these for every four people. - Scented oil if you choose to use oil for the blessing ritual at the end. - Laptop and screen for video. - Copies of the closing prayer and blessing-see Participant Handout at the end. - Snacks for the break if desired. - Some brochures and flyers for JustFaith Ministries' programs and network.